nus-cs2113-AY2425S1/tp/docs/UserGuide.md

 If the line separator have overlaps, please extend your terminal screen or reduce your font size.
 For example:

 ![separator](userguidepictures/separator.png)

-6. Type commands below the outputs and press Enter to execute them.

 For details on all available commands, refer to the Features section below.